SiobhanBaines/MS1-Portfolio/README.md

 I then run the test for the mobile version and these were the results
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-mobile-before.PNG)
 [index-mobile-before](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-mobile-before.pdf)

-On the desktop the accessibility diagnostic is not green.
-Click on accessibility to get more information about what the issue is.
+On the desktop Lighthouse report the Accessibility dashboard was not green, I investigated the 3 issues.

-###### Contrast a.nav.link
-a.nav.link is the navigation menu options on the header.
-I will try a different colour for the font to see it that resolves the issue.
-Changing the colour did not fix the problem.
+1. Background and foreground colors do not have a sufficient contrast ratio a.nav.link a.nav.link is the navigation menu options on the header.
+I tried changing the colour of the font but it did not resolve the issue.
-When I used standard devtools and looked at the css the navigation menu options were looking at I found they were looking at .navbar-light .navbar-nav .nav-link {
+When I used standard devtools and looked at the css the navigation menu options were looking at I found they were picking up the bootstrap navbar classes below
+.navbar-light .navbar-nav .nav-link {
 color: rgba(0,0,0,.5);
 }

-in bootstrap.min.css:6
-I added the below styling into the website’s css.style file which fixed the issue.
+I added the same classes into the website’s css.style file which fixed the issue.
 .navbar-light .navbar-nav .nav-link{
     color: #444c5d;
 }
+2. Heading elements are not in a sequentially-descending order. h3.jobtitle
+    I wanted the jobtitle to be the size of the standard h3 so I left this alone
+3. Links do not have a discernible name a
+    These are for the icons.
+I don’t want text next to the icons.
-I re-ran the desktop version of the test and these were the results.
+I re-ran the Lighthouse in desktop mode and the test came back all green.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-desktop-after.PNG)
 [index-desktop-after](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-desktop-after.pdf)
-Out of curiosity I wanted to see if anything had changed on the mobile so I reran the diagnostic test and these were the results.
+Out of curiosity I wanted to see if anything had changed on the mobile before I investigated the errors in the original Lighthouse test so I reran the diagnostic test and these were the results.
 My assumption is before I had added in the above styling into the website’s style sheet, the website wanted to use some JavaScript provided by Bootstrap and was not needed when the css was corrected.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-mobile-before.PNG)
 [index-mobile-after](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/index_tests/index-mobile-before.pdf)

 #### My Story page 	about.html
 I repeated the diagnostic tests using Lighthouse on the My Story page for desktop and these are the results.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/master/assets/reference_documents/lighthouse_testing/my_story_tests/about-desktop-test.PNG)